kaushalmall/aem-hotfix-installer/README.md

 # aem-hotfix-installer
 This utility automates the process of installing hotfixes on an AEM instance in the order specified.
+It is still a work in progress and will keep evolving so, please **_Use at your own risk._**.

-**_Use at your own risk._**
+If you have any nice additions to the code, please submit a PR and I will try my best to include it.

 ### To use
 * Add your hotfix jars to the resources directory.